VeriSilicon/solios-x-device-plugin/README.md

 # Introduction

 The Solios-X device plugin for Kubernetes supports acceleration using VeriSilicon Solios-X solution.

-# Installation

 The following sections detail how to obtain, build, deploy and test the Solios-X device plugin.

-Examples are provided showing how to deploy the plugin either using a DaemonSet or by hand on a per-node basis.
+Examples are provided showing how to deploy the plugin, and test the plugin by POD and Deployment.

 ## 1. Verify node kubelet config